Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Morning: Stroll around Lagoa Town

 Kick off your 3-day journey to explore everything that Lagoa has to offer.
 It is different from the tourist-infested parts of the Algarve.
-Lagoa is one of the few towns holding that original Portuguese flavor.
+Lagoa is one of the few towns that still hold that original Portuguese flavor.
 Wander through its narrow, cobbled streets lined with whitewashed buildings whose bright shutters pop, and stop at small cafes for a traditional Portuguese breakfast of coffee and pastel de nata (custard tart) while watching the relaxed pace of life in this town.

 The most significant feature of Lagoa is its Igreja de Nossa Senhora da Luz. a church built back in the 1700s in the town's core.
 Its incredible architecture and peaceful surroundings make it an ideal place where one can enjoy a bit private contemplation.